vino333/eth-auto/README.md

 - Slither -> run security/slither-install.sh<br>
 - Echidna -> security/echidna-install.sh<br>

-Please note that installing each of this tools will also run base-eth-install as it contain many of it's requirements.<br>
+Please note that installing each of this tools installation will also run base-eth-install as it contain many of it's requirements.<br>
 Also, Echidna installation will run slither-install too, since it's one of it's requirements too.<br>